walter-a-jablonowski/simple-nutrition-counter/misc/dev_info.md

 - the name should be used as id with no numeric ids
 - it should written in the key
-- and the link class/table should be saved inline in foods under a key nutrients
+- and the link class/table should be saved inline in foods under a key nutrients (view like)

 Currently ignored cause we don't know in foods: How do we use the sub type B 12 methylcobalamin ? (kind of combined key name + type)